angular/angular/packages/compiler/design/separate_compilation.md

 #### Back-patching module (`"renderer2BackPatching"`)

-When an application contains Renderer2 target libraries (libraries compiled with Angular 5.0 or non-ivy 6.0), the ivy definitions need to be back-patch onto the component, directive, module, pipe, and injectable classes.
+When an application contains Renderer2 target libraries the ivy definitions need to be back-patch onto the component, directive, module, pipe, and injectable classes.

 If the Angular compiler option `"renderer2BackPatching"` is enabled, the compiler will generate an `angular.back-patch` module in the to root output